 For high school students, this means residents living north of Houston attend Buena Park High School, on average about 4 miles from La Palma students, rather than John F. Kennedy High School located within La Palma at an average distance for students north of Houston of 1.25 miles.

-Early in 2015, the City of La Palma conducted a survey of residents north of Houston Avenue about high school choice.
-When asked if they supported legislation which would allow high school residents north of Houston to choose to attend Kennedy High School in La Palma rather than their home school in Buena Park, 98.59% or 210 answered yes and 0.94% or 2 answered no (0.47% or one person was unsure).
-When asked if they had a high school aged student, where they would send them to school if they had a choice, 0.49% or 1 answered Buena Park High School.
-99.51% or 203 answered John F. Kennedy High School.
-Additionally, of the 214 total respondents, 104 submitted their name and contact information indicating they would like to become more involved in this issue, or almost 49% of all respondents.
+Early in 2015, the City of La Palma conducted a survey of residents north of Houston Avenue about high school choice where 98.59% said they supported legislation which would allow high school residents north of Houston to choose to attend Kennedy High School in La Palma rather than their home school in Buena Park.
 These results indicate there is overwhelming resident demand in La Palma for legislation to allow for high school choice and if given that choice, an overwhelming majority of residents would send their high school aged student to JFK High School.
-Residents feel so strongly about the issue that they provided an outstanding response rate of almost 32% and a high number of individuals willing to give their personal contact information to the City in order to become more active in advocating on the issue.

-Assemblywoman Young Kim has introduced AB 523 (2015) the Open Enrollment Act, which would allow all La Palma residents to apply for a transfer if needed to be able to attend high school in La Palma.
+In 2015, Assemblywoman Young Kim introduced AB 523 (2015) the Open Enrollment Act, which would allow all La Palma residents to apply for a transfer if needed to be able to attend high school in La Palma.
 No school district boundaries would change, residents would simply have a choice.
 On March 17, 2015, the La Palma City Council voted unanimously to support this legislation.
+However, AB 523 did not make it out of committee and never became law.